Keep the building "photo-ready" even before the shoot begins in order to finish the photography session as per the schedule.

 Low cost may mean low quality

-This is one industry where low costs do not necessarily add up to high quality and service.
-The quality of photography will be directly dependent on the amount that you are ready to pay.
-You can hire someone who will understand your requirement and work out a plan within your budget constraint.
-If you plan to hire someone who promises to deliver excellent photos for cheap, then you may probably end up getting conned.
+This is the industry where low costs do not certainly add up to high quality and service.
+Quality of photography will be directly dependent on the amount you can pay.
+You can hire someone who will understand your need and work out a plan within your budget.
+If you hire someone who promises to deliver superb photos for cheap, you may end up getting conned.

 Check availability in case of urgent need